 Determine who your best customers are and create personas based on their characteristics.
 These are representative profiles of your ideal customers, including their:

-For example, a wedding coordinator would create personas that would represent bride-to-be that falls under different segments, such as low budget limit, medium budget limit, and high budget limit.
+For example, a wedding coordinator would create personas that would represent bride-to-be that fall under different segments, such as low budget limit, medium budget limit, and high budget limit.

 This would allow the wedding coordinator to build a digital marketing plan targeting customers that fit those personas.

 Keep in mind the life cycle of your customers.
-If you sell small-ticket items directly to consumers, their life cycle likely runs its course in a short period of time.
+If you sell small-ticket items directly to consumers, their life cycle likely runs its course in a short period.

-Companies that sell to businesses or sell big-ticket items would have customers with a longer life cycle, especially because of the longer evaluation phase required for your prospects to make a purchase.
+Companies that sell to businesses or big-ticket items would have customers with a longer life cycle, especially because of the longer evaluation phase required for your prospects to purchase.

 Understanding the life cycle will allow you to create marketing material that will appeal to your prospects every step on the way.

-You can ensure your website is optimized and has essential information so that customers in the discovery and evaluation stage can find what they are looking for.
+You can ensure your website is optimized and has essential information so that customers in the discovery and evaluation stage can find what they seek.

 Be Everywhere Your Customers Are

-For your digital marketing plan to succeed, you’ll need to be everywhere your customers are.
+For your digital marketing plan to succeed, you must be everywhere your customers are.
 There are various ways to reach your customers while they’re online.
 To connect with them, you can do the following:

 The quickest way to reach your target market is through paid advertising, such as Google Adwords, paid social media ads, and more.
-It is thought that it could be as high as 98% of your website visitors do not make a purchase on their first visit.
-Retargeting allows you to advertise directly to individuals who have already visited your website.
+It is thought that it could be as high as 98% of your website visitors do not purchase their first visit.
+Retargeting allows you to advertise directly to individuals who have visited your website.

 Social Media